saurabhkirtani/touch-sensor-azureIoT/Readme.md

 ### Overview
 This repository contains a solution to take readings from a touch sensor and send them to cloud (Microsoft Azure) for real-time analytics, using Node.JS on a Raspberry Pi running Raspbian OS.

+### Prerequisites
+1. Raspberry Pi
+2. Touch sensor and buzzer
+3. Azure subscription
+4. Power BI online account (you can create a free trial at https://www.powerbi.com)

 ### Steps
 To get this to work, follow the steps below:

 1. Without giving power to the Raspberry Pi yet, make sure you have connected the touch sensor to the Raspberry Pi as per below.
-Pin mapping of Raspberry Pi  is [available here.](https://developer.microsoft.com/en-us/windows/iot/docs/pinmappingsrpi).
+Pin mapping of Raspberry Pi is [available here.](https://developer.microsoft.com/en-us/windows/iot/docs/pinmappingsrpi)

     -   GND of touch sensor to GND (Pin 6) of Raspberry Pi
     -   VCC of touch sensor to 5V PWR (Pin 2) of Raspberry Pi
     -   SIG of touch sensor to GPIO 2 (Pin 3) of Raspberry Pi

+*Note: GND, VCC and SIG are specified near the touch sensor pins.

     Follow this setup for connections with the Buzzer: